 We don’t have any major complaints about Rocket Lawyer’s support network, as its representatives are responsive and helpful.
 Rocket Lawyer offers extended support availability from 9 a.m. to 9 p.m. every weekday.
 If you’re willing to spend a bit more in exchange for a company with tons of experience, or if you’re interested in Rocket Lawyer’s legal services subscription, they could be worth a look.

 LegalZoom is similar to Rocket Lawyer in that it’s a company with millions of customers served and offers advanced legal services.
-However, LegalZoom has an unfortunately high price point of $299 for Kentucky registered agent service.
-You can get your first year for $249 if you add it to a business formation package, but even that isn’t a great deal.
+LegalZoom will charge $199 per year for a Kentucky registered agent service.
+You can add on this service with any business formation package, as it is not included.

 We are impressed by LegalZoom’s 100% satisfaction guarantee, which is nearly identical to the ZenBusiness refund policy.
 Also, they have extended support hours, with 14 hours per day of weekday availability and nine hours on weekends, too.